epfl-lasa/5_axis_platform/readme.txt

-1. Copy the uart and uart ex hal files in drivers to the drivers of mbed
-2. Copy the _it.c, _msp.c to the src of the folder in visual studio
+copy the content of dotplatformio in your .platformio folder in home (+ CTRL H to see hidden folders)